AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-17/reading-my-water-meter-in-home-assistant.md

 1. When connecting to the serial monitor, the device was connecting to the meter OK and outputting the data
 1. I could see that the ESP8266 had an IP address, so it must be connecting to the wifi fine
-1. Viewing the Mosquitto container logs showed that messages were being received as expected
+1. Viewing the Mosquitto container logs showed that messages were being received as expected from the esp8266
+1. Manually subscribing to all topics (`#`) in HA showed that messages were being received correctly

-..yet no device appeared in HA.
+..yet no device appeared in HA

-To fix this:
-I enabled debugging logging for MQTT in HA
+I enabled debugging logging for MQTT in HA:

 ![enabling debug logging for mqtt](./debugging-mqtt-1.png "enabling debug logging for mqtt")

 and looked at the *system* logs.

-Note: this is NOT the activity logbook, but the logs under Settings > System > Logs.
+_💡 Tip: this is NOT the activity logbook, but the logs under Settings > System > Logs_

-I could then see where the error was:
+I could then see what the error was:
 ```
 Logger: homeassistant.components.mqtt.entity
 Source: components/mqtt/entity.py:155